 How familiar are you with female anatomy?
 Believe it or not, many people really don’t know much about female anatomy.
 In fact, there are even some women that don’t truly understand their own parts.
 So, guys and girls, we are going into great detail on everything you need to know.
 Our goal is to help you know and understand all of the sacred and sexy things that a woman has to offer.
 The female body is a beautiful thing and it is important to us for you to know exactly how to find the right spots to pleasure your partner, or yourself.
 Those magical spots are the vulva, vagina, perineum, and anus.

 First, let’s start with the vulva.
 To make it easy, the vulva are the parts you see that are visible.
-The vulva is comprised of all the external genitalia.
-The vulva includes three major parts.
-Those parts are the Labia Majora, Labia Minora, and the Mons Pubis.
+The vulva is comprised of all the external parts including the Labia Majora, Labia Minora, and the Mons Pubis.

 The Labia Majora, simply put, are the outer lips.
 This area helps protect all the other parts of the female genitalia.
 These outer lips can be very sensitive to touch.
 When aroused, this area can emit some sexually arousing scents due to oil and sweat glands that are located in this general area.
 The Labia Majora can vary in size between women.
 This area tends to grow hair and, often times, many women prefer to have this area groomed through shaving or waxing.
 This can be a great area to start with during foreplay to get heated up for more action.